 Proteins are a major component of dissolved organic nitrogen (DON) leached from terrestrially aged Eucalyptus camaldulensis leavesEnvironmental Chemistry 13 (5)Clayton W. Harris, Ewen Silvester, Gavin N. Rees, John Pengelly, Ljiljana Puskar

-Characterisation of suspended particulate matter in the Rhone River: insights into analogue selectionEnvironmental Chemistry 13 (5)Danielle L. Slomberg, Patrick Ollivier, Olivier Radakovitch, Nicole Baran, Nicole Sani-Kast, Hélène Miche, Daniel Borschneck, Olivier Grauby, Auguste Bruchet, Martin Scheringer, Jérôme Labille
+Insights into natural organic matter and pesticide characterisation and distribution in the Rhone RiverEnvironmental Chemistry 14 (1)Danielle L. Slomberg, Patrick Ollivier, Olivier Radakovitch, Nicole Baran, Nicole Sani-Kast, Auguste Bruchet, Martin Scheringer, Jérôme Labille

 Spatiotemporal redox dynamics in a freshwater lake sediment under alternating oxygen availabilities: combined analyses of dissolved and particulate electron acceptorsEnvironmental Chemistry 13 (5)Maximilian P. Lau, Michael Sander, Jörg Gelbrecht, Michael Hupfer